splunk/public-o11y-docs/gdi/monitors-cache/memory.rst

 Memory monitor type to send memory usage stats for the underlying host.

 On Linux hosts, this monitor type relies on the ``/proc`` file system.
-If the underlying host’s ``/proc`` file system is mounted somewhere other than ``/proc``, set the path using the top-level configuration ``procPath``, as shown in the following example:
+If the underlying host's ``/proc`` file system is mounted somewhere other than ``/proc``, set the path using the top-level configuration ``procPath``, as shown in the following example: